String Quartet No. 9 in D minor, Op. 34, B75

 “During your last visit to Prague, you very kindly pointed out several places in my compositions and I must now express my gratitude to you for so doing, since I have now seen a great many bad notes, which I have replaced with better ones.
 I found it necessary to change numerous things in the Quartet in D minor, since you kindly agreed to allow me to dedicate the work to you; it was therefore my solemn duty to dedicate to so famous a maestro a work which fulfils, if not all, at least (please excuse my immodesty) many of the main conditions we may impose upon a work of music.”

-The Quartet in D minor is characteristic for its melancholic, even dream-like atmosphere, its spiritual intimacy and refined elegance.
-It is one of only a few of Dvorak’s cyclical works which begin and end in a minor key.
+The String Quartet in D minor is characteristic for its melancholic, even dream-like atmosphere, its spiritual intimacy and refined elegance.
+It is one of only a few of Dvořák’s cyclical works which begin and end in a minor key.
 Both outer movements in sonata form consist of clearly profiled thematic material which is masterfully treated in terms of both the music’s evolution and its contrapuntal ideas.
 Both movements have in common a brief development section and a well-structured coda.
-The final movement which, in Dvorak’s case, usually brings an opportunity to brighten the mood, has in this case – despite its marked rhythms – a more sombre tone and a strange sense of inner disquiet.
+The final movement which, in Dvořák’s case, usually brings an opportunity to brighten the mood, has in this case – despite its marked rhythms – a more sombre tone and a strange sense of inner disquiet.
 The scherzo is typical of the atmosphere of the work in general: although it is a stylisation of the Czech folk dance polka, the music does not come across as carefree or jubilant, but is more reminiscent of some of Smetana’s melancholic piano polkas.
-The third movement in slow tempo, oscillating between D major and B minor, is one of the most compelling expressions of Dvorak’s lyricism.
-Although a work from Dvorak’s mature period, this quartet is practically never performed in concert.
+The third movement in slow tempo, oscillating between D major and B minor, is one of the most compelling expressions of Dvořák’s lyricism.